epiverse-trace/tutorials/instructors/files/03-practical-tutors.md

 | 4 | R = 1.5, k = 0.01 | 16 | ~840 | ~20 days |
 | 5 | R = 1.5, k = 0.1 | 65 | ~890 | ~50 days |
 | 6 | R = 1.5, k = 0.5 | 216 | ~850 | ~90 days |

+Individual-level variation in transmission means that although the probability of extinction is high, new index cases also have the potential for explosive regrowth of the epidemic.
+This is reflected
+above: most simulated chains die out quickly, while a small number — especially at low dispersion (k) — cross the 100-case threshold.

 # Continue your learning path